dolafson/dnd-dpr/README.md

   55 "Free Basic Rules (2024)"
 ```

-Nick's collection includes 319 spells from "Free Basic Rules (2014)", but there is significant overlap between the spell lists in 2014 and 2024.
-Disambiguation is not yet supported in this tool, so for now we are using just the 2024 spells
+Nick has spell data from many books - including Free Rules for 2014 and 2024 - with caveats:
+- the 2024 data allows multiple attacks per spell, with potentially multiple saves
+- the 2014 data allows multiple attacks per spell, but has no (structured) save data

-Nick's collection also includes data from several other sources, but the data format varies by source.
-This tool may support that additional data in a future release.
-Note, the [bin](https://github.com/dolafson/dnd-dpr/tree/main/bin) directory contains a pair of python scripts to transform the 2014/2024 data into a more readable format
+To fill in the blanks in the 2014 spells, we also pull spell data from [5e-bits](https://github.com/5e-bits/5e-database/blob/main/src/2014/5e-SRD-Spells.json) .
+This data is in a different format, so the [bin](https://github.com/dolafson/dnd-dpr/tree/main/bin) directory contains a set of python scripts to transform the data, and clean up fields as needed

 Spell attack hit (and damage) probabilities are calculated using formulas borrowed from Ludic
 - [Ludic Documentation](https://docs.google.com/document/d/11eTMZPPxWXHY0rQEhK1msO-40BcCGrzArSl4GX4CiJE/edit?tab=t.0#heading=h.llxekwsqql6y)